THE MOST TRUSTED COPYCAT RECIPES

 Chipotle Tomatillo-Red Chili Salsa

-This is my go-to salsa at Chipotle, so it was only a matter of time before I tackled a hack for the famous secret recipe.
-And now that I can make it at home with just 7 ingredients and about 20 minutes of prep, this salsa replaces several grocery store brands I was previously loyal to.
+This is my go-to salsa at Chipotle, so it was only a matter of time before I tackled a copycat home hack of the famous secret recipe.
+And now that I can make it at home with just seven ingredients and about 20 minutes of prep, this salsa replaces several grocery store brands I was previously loyal to.

-The process for my Chipotle red chili Salsa recipe is simple: roast tomatillos, Fresno peppers, and garlic under your broiler for a few minutes, then purée everything in a blender with vinegar and seasoning.
-The trick is to not over-blend the mixture.
-Once the tomatillos are added, purée the mixture until no chunks of tomatillo are visible, but stop blending while you can still see tomatillo seeds in the sauce.
+The process for my Chipotle Tomatillo-Red Chili Salsa copycat recipe is simple: roast tomatillos, red Fresno peppers, and garlic under your broiler for a few minutes, then purée everything in a blender with vinegar and seasoning.
+The trick is not to over-blend the mixture.
+Once the tomatillos are added, purée the mixture until no chunks of tomatillo are visible, but stop blending when you can still see tomatillo seeds in the sauce.

 Add this great-tasting salsa to anything that needs a hit of hotness—tacos, burritos, salads, and bowls.
-Just know that it's a hack of Chipotle’s spiciest salsa, so be ready for the boom.
+Just know it's a hack of Chipotle’s spiciest salsa, so be ready for the boom.

 You could also use this great salsa on Chipotle's famous barbacoa, carnitas, carne asada, or pollo asado.
 Find all of those recipes and more here.